Research requests in the Data Services Branch

 For a consent-based data request to be approved, you must be able to demonstrate that the study cohort has given informed consent for release and linkage of the data being requested.

-The specifics of your data request should be detailed in an SSB consent form template (doc, 124KB) for consideration by the SSB Data Custodian.
+The specifics of your data request should be detailed in an DSB consent form template (doc, 124KB) for consideration by the DSB Data Custodian.

 How long will this take?

 Timeframes depend on the size and complexity of your request and of any other data requests currently being processed.
-You should allow six months in your project plan to organise approvals and receive the data.
-Once all approvals are complete, SSB can provide a more accurate time frame for data provision.
+You should allow at least six months in your project plan to organise approvals and receive the data.
+Once all approvals are complete, DSB can provide a more accurate time frame for data provision.

 For more information see How long will this research request take?